- A student receiving a phone call from someone claiming to be from immigration authorities, an education agency or another legitimate organization

 - Call the Australian Tax Office (ATO) on 1800 008 540 if you’ve paid money or provided personal information to a suspected scammer

-- If you have received a scam call or email, but not paid any more or given any personal details, you can report it to the ATO online
+- Report it to the ATO online if you have received a scam call or email, but not paid any more or given any personal details

 - Report the incident to the police station local to your university